 Hickory Is Hard

-Identify hickory woods by their hardness rating.
-Ranking at 1,820 on the Janka scale -- a universal hardness scale that ranks all wood -- hickory positions above its nearest domestic competitor hard maple, which ranks 1,450 on the same chart.
+The hardness rating of hickory wood sets it apart from other woods and shows just how hard it is.
+Ranking at 1,820 on the Janka scale, a universal hardness scale that ranks all wood, hickory sits above its nearest domestic competitor, hard maple, which ranks 1,450 on the same chart.
 Hickory trees produce the strongest wood of any of the North American species.
 Hickory cabinet doors, for example, feel heavy; when shut, they produce a crisp, high-pitched clunk.

 Hues of Hickory